kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 4. **Co-processing and off-chain computation**: Canisters can offload heavy computations to other chains and use the results in their own computations.
 5. **Autonomous agents and smart contracts**: Canisters can act as autonomous agents, interacting with other chains on behalf of users.

-Ic-Alloy comes with a collection of examples on how to perform common EVM operations, build wallets, and even create autonomous agents:
+IC-Alloy comes with a collection of examples on how to perform common EVM operations, build wallets, and even create autonomous agents:
 1. [ic-alloy-toolkit](https://github.com/ic-alloy/ic-alloy-toolkit): A collection of examples on how to perform common EVM operations.
 [Live demo](https://u4yi6-xiaaa-aaaap-aib2q-cai.icp0.io)
 2. [ic-alloy-basic-wallet](https://github.com/ic-alloy/ic-alloy-basic-wallet): A basic Ethereum multi-user wallet.
 [Live demo](https://7vics-6yaaa-aaaai-ap7lq-cai.icp0.io)
 3. [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi-autonomous agent, swapping ERC-20 tokens on Uniswap for you.